 "We wanted to stop being engineers and be artists."

 "What if we made these lights just work?"
 Kalache told The Verge, in a Jobsian turn of phrase.
 Instead of building reflections and shadows manually, why not do it automatically every time an artist placed a light source?
 "It was as if every time you took a photograph, you built a new camera," Kalache says.
 "It takes away from the art of taking a picture.
 We wanted to stop being engineers and be artists."
-The result was Global Illumination, the lighting system getting its first public debut on Thursday with Monsters University.
+The result was Pixar's new Global Illumination lighting system, which gets its first public debut on Thursday with Monsters University.

-It sounds harmless when Kalache describes it, but Global Illumination represented a complete overhaul of the lighting system that had served Pixar since the Toy Story days, and left many artists relearning the basic elements of their job.
+It sounds harmless when Kalache describes it, but the new system represents a complete overhaul of the lighting system that had served Pixar since the Toy Story days, and left many artists relearning the basic elements of their job.
 "It was extremely controversial," said Pixar's technical director Chris Horne in a recent interview, "but it made a huge impact."

 "It was extremely controversial, but it made a huge impact."